roman-milk/roman-milk.github.io/mikes-first-time.md

  Rachel sat up and took Mike's face in her hands.
 "Anytime Roger's not here, you just come over and help yourself."

  She kissed him full on the lips, her tongue sliding into his open mouth in a long sensuous kiss.
 "He'll be gone by seven in the morning."
-Report_Story #1